cardano-foundation/CIPs/CIP-plutus-modules/README.md

 ```
 Here the `CompleteScript` alternative is used for scripts without
 script arguments; such scripts are not applied to a tuple of modules
 before use, and so need not be of the form `λMods.e`.
+(This is only
+needed because a 'function of zero arguments' has no overhead, while a
+function of a zero-tuple does).

 ##### Subvariation: Global module environment